 • High uniformity: Espresso-focused, but more “clean” tasting than the stock burrs from Italmill.

-My experience with the SSP burrs has been mixed.
+My experience with the SSP burrs in the Gen 1 has been mixed.
 I installed the Multipurpose set after having owned the grinder for a few months.
 It took a while before I was content.

-I had to several kilos of beans for seasoning and spend a lot of time trying to align the new burrs.
+I had to use several kilos of beans for seasoning and spent a lot of time trying to align the new burrs.

 After I found the sweet spot, however, it transformed the grinder.
 Pour overs suddenly tasted terrific, and I could also pull some immaculate espresso shots and lungos.